List Crawls: The Complete Guide to Targeted SEO Crawling

 What are list crawls in SEO?

 List crawls are a targeted crawl mode where you supply a predefined set of URLs for an SEO crawler to analyze, rather than letting it discover pages by following links.
-This gives you precise control over which pages are audited, making them ideal for focused technical SEO work.
+This gives you precise control over which pages are audited, making them ideal for focused technical SEO work such as post-migration validation, content verification, and ongoing page monitoring.

 How do list crawls differ from a full site crawl?

-A full site crawl starts from a root URL and follows every link it finds, while list crawls only visit the exact URLs you provide.
-List crawls are faster, more focused, and ideal for auditing specific page segments or re-checking recently updated pages without crawling the entire site.
+A full site crawl starts from a root URL and follows every internal link it finds, mapping the entire site automatically.
+In contrast, list crawls only visit the exact URLs you provide.
+List crawls are faster, more precise, and significantly lighter on server resources.
+They are ideal for auditing specific page subsets, re-checking recently updated content, or examining pages that are not internally linked.

 Which tools support list crawls?